JonmarCorpuz/AutoEnum/README.md

 # aEnum Overview

-`Automatic Enumeration` is a script that helps automatically tries to collect and retrieve various pieces of information from a target machine during red team operations (*Please note that this tool was made for educational purposes only and should only be tested on machines that you have permission to target*)
+`Automatic Enumeration` is a command line utility that automatically tries to collect and retrieve various pieces of information from a target machine during red team operations (*Please note that this tool was made for educational purposes only and should only be tested on machines that you have permission to target*)

 # Scripts